mushcatshiro/CS-basics/Software Engineering/aws/network.md

 > take note of the default API gateway timeout is independent of lambda's

-API gateway is a serverless option to create public accesssible REST api.
+API gateway is a serverless option to create public accesssible REST api at regional level.
 A list of features including

 - WebSocker support
 - API versioning support